whazzmaster/fitgem/README.md

 ## Usage in a Rails Application ##

-We've started to develop an example app using the this fitbit client.
-See [https://github.com/whazzmaster/fitbit-client](https://github.com/whazzmaster/fitbit-client) for more information.
+We've started to develop an example app using the this fitgem client.
+See [https://github.com/whazzmaster/fitgem-client](https://github.com/whazzmaster/fitgem-client) for more information.

 # Subscriptions #